learn-co-curriculum/uci-mod-8-assessment/README.md

 In this assessment, your task is to build out an entire full-stack web application using a Rails back-end and a React front-end.
-Connecting the two, you will be able to run the Rails server, fetch and display from that server in the React front-end and persist data to the server using your front-end.
+Connecting the two, you will be able to run the Rails server, fetch and display data from that server in the React and persist data to the server using your front-end.

 Your task today is to build a bird watching application.
 A person using this application should be able to visit the front-end and see when and where